I always like to point out how important sunscreen is for our skin.

-According to in vitro studies on cells and animals (rats), oxybenzone happens to be the one that has the strongest effect on hormones out of all questionable ingredients found in sunscreens.
+According to in vitro studies on cells and animals (rats), oxybenzone happens to be the one that has the most substantial effect on hormones out of all questionable ingredients found in sunscreens.

 What Are The Side Effects Of Oxybenzone?

-While oxybenzone is safe to be used in sunscreens, it doesn’t come without its own potential side effects like all other ingredients in cosmetics.
+While oxybenzone is safe to be used in sunscreens, it doesn’t come without its own potential side effects like all other cosmetics ingredients.

-Oxybenzone tends to be problematic in the sense of being able to potentially cause allergic and irritant reactions, especially when being used by someone with very sensitive skin.
+Oxybenzone tends to be problematic because it potentially causes allergic and irritant reactions, especially when used by someone with susceptible skin.

-Oxybenzone, for example, doesn’t cause any issues for my skin but it might for someone else.
-It’s not about the ingredient it’s about how good the skin can tolerate that ingredient because every skin is different.
+For example, Oxybenzone doesn’t cause any issues for my skin, but it might for someone else.
+It’s not about the ingredient.
+It’s about how good the skin can tolerate that ingredient because every skin is different.

 What Is Octinoxate?

-Octinoxate is an oil-soluble ingredient that is used as a UV filter to protect products from degrading when exposed to the sun.
+Octinoxate is an oil-soluble ingredient used as a UV filter to protect products from degrading when exposed to the sun.
 It is most often found in chemical sunscreens.

-It is formulated by combining Methoxycinnamic acid and 2-Ethylhexanol compounds that when mixed together form a clear liquid that does not dissolve in water.
+It is formulated by combining Methoxycinnamic acid and 2-Ethylhexanol compounds that, when mixed, form a clear liquid that does not dissolve in water.

 Is Octinoxate Bad For Skin?

-Octinoxate seems to be the most problematic ingredient that makes many people opposed to using chemical sunscreens and it has been linked to skin sensitivity, allergic reactions, and even more severe concerns.
+Octinoxate seems to be the most problematic ingredient that makes many people opposed to using chemical sunscreens.
+It has been linked to skin sensitivity, allergic reactions, and even more severe concerns.

-The main health concerns from this ingredient are thought to be endocrine disruption, reproductive and developmental toxicity as well as organ system toxicity.
+This ingredient’s primary health concerns are thought to be endocrine disruption, reproductive and developmental toxicity, and organ system toxicity.

-5 Best Physical Sunscreens Without Oxybenzone and Octinoxate
+5 Best Physical Sunscreens Without Oxybenzone & Octinoxate (Reviewed)

 Paula’s Choice – RESIST Wrinkle Defense SPF 30